orbitalquark/textadept/docs/faq.md

 - - -

 **Q:**
-When I open a file in a non-English language, I see a lot of strange characters.
+When I open a file in a non-English or non-European language, I see a lot of strange characters.

 **A:**
 Textadept was not able to detect the file's encoding correctly.
 You'll need to [help it][].

+On Windows, if you are seeing strange characters in the filename (including '?'), your file's name contains characters outside the system's encoding, and due to Microsoft's C runtime library limitations, Textadept cannot open files like those.

 [help it]: manual.html#encoding